Have you ever wondered about the difference between regular clothes and activewear?

 If the Garment Contains Less Than 5% Spandex:

-Use a delicate or gentle cycle with cold water; never use hot water.
+Run a gentle or delicate wash cycle with cold water.

 Can You Iron Spandex Clothing?